 Ashley Furniture’s Montage Furniture Services

 It all started a few months ago.
 My wife and I enjoy nice things, and as we approach middle age, we find it preferable to own fewer, nicer things that last a long time as opposed to cheap, replaceable junk that barely makes it home.
 In short, we prefer to shop at Ashley Furniture.
 Ashley is the Red Lobster of the furniture industry—a middle-class Mecca.
+They made sure all the items ordered from them were delivered safely, the owner told me they made sure they got courier insurance in case something happened, i am very interested and asks for courier insurance quotes from a legit source that will fit my budget in case i want to move something over.
 The showrooms have some semblance of class (e.g. carpeted floors, recently dusted, bums haven’t made house in the beds), but the costs are still within even a frugal man’s budget.

 On this particular day, we found ourselves at Ashley to get a nice bedroom set for Toddler29.
 Her furniture was bestowed upon NewBaby29, and we wanted to get her something that would last until we kick her out of the house.
 Indeed, Ashley had the perfect set—a sparkly white five-piece set.
 Cute enough for a 3-year-old, but subdued enough for a teenager.